Series And Limits

 Geometric Series

-Sequences of lengths occur naturally, and with notable frequency they fall into the category of the Geometric Series.
-The series of ratios expressable by a compact formula, being considered first as a finite series of ratios and then taken a step further to the case when the number of ratios being summed goes to infinity—which is daunting at first glance, algebra is needed to reveal the closed form for the series.
+Sequences of numbers occur naturally, and with notable frequency they fall into the category of the Geometric Series.
+The series of ratios expressible by a compact formula, being considered first as a finite series of ratio powers and then the limit is taken, where the number of ratios being summed goes to infinity.

-The geometric series is expressed as a sum of terms, the kernel of which is, $r^n: 0 \lt r \lt 1$, where the index, $n$, starts with zero and goes to infinity.
+The Geometric Series is associated with one appearance of $n$ and it's in the exponent position.
+The Series is expressed as a sum of terms, the kernel of which is, $r^n: 0 \lt r \lt 1$, where the index, $n$, is dictated by the summation symbol entailing the domain of it.

 $$\begin{equation}\label{GS_S_g} S_g=\sum\limits_{n=0}^\infty\ r^n = r^0 + r^1 + r^2 + r^3 + \cdots \end{equation}$$

-For the $r=0.5$ geometric series, we observe the post-zeroth sequence displayed (each on top the previous) in a unit-length horizontal rectangle as forever adding a half again of the previous term in the summation thus quite probably equalling one (we will see the formula below), by induction on the following seven terms of the series:
+For the Geometric Series or common ratio equal to one half, we observe the post-zeroth sequence displayed (each on top the previous) in a unit-length horizontal rectangle as forever adding a half again of the previous term in the summation thus quite probably equalling one (we will see the exact formula below), by induction on the following seven terms of the series:

 Figure 1: This is a diagram of the geometric series minus the zeroth term, for a base ratio, ($r$), of $\frac{1}{2}$, going up to the $2^{-7}$, $128^{-1}$, or ("$n=7$") -term.